venugopalreddy1322/Excell-handson/README.md

 ## Adding new Rows and Columns
 - Right click on the row or column and select Insert option to add row or column
 ### To fit the text in the cells for ex to see the complete Heading of column
-- Select the columns and double click betwwen any columns
+- Select the columns and double click betwwen any columns columns will be resized to fit the text in the cells